gabrielsrc/advanced-syllabus/README.md

 ## Node.js Concepts and Techniques

-- [ ] **Custom Streams**: Implementing custom duplex and transform streams in TypeScript for efficient data processing and manipulation.
+- [ ] **Streams**: Implementing custom duplex and transform streams in TypeScript for efficient data processing and manipulation.
 - [ ] **Native Addons**: Creating native addons with N-API in TypeScript, focusing on performance optimizations and effective memory management.
 - [ ] **Error Handling**: Implementing advanced error handling techniques, including custom error classes, error chaining, and global error handlers for robust application stability.
 - [ ] **Debugging and Profiling**: Mastering debugging techniques using Chrome DevTools, memory leak detection, and profiling for performance optimization.